reflectivity/file_format/specification.md

 #         data_files:           raw data from sample
 #             - file:           file name or identifier doi
 #               timestamp:      yyyy-mm-ddThh:mm:ss
+#               incident_angle: * user-defined in case of stitched data
 #             - file:
 #               timestamp:
 #         additional_files:     (extra) measurements used in for data reduction like normalization, background, etc.